-New development must provide for the recreational needs of new communities and mitigate impacts on existing communities.
-This open space provision as well as alleviating recreational pressure on sites of high nature conservation value (e.g. Natura 2000) from the growing population will also increase opportunities for participation in healthy lifestyles.
+New residential development must provide for the recreational needs of new communities.
+The provision of open space helps to alleviate recreational pressure on sites of high nature conservation value (e.g. European sites) and also increases opportunities for participation in healthy lifestyles.

 All new residential development will be expected to provide new public areas of accessible open space.
 Precise levels of provision will depend on the location of the proposal and the nature of open space needs in the area but as a guideline, at least 10% of the gross site area should be provided as useable open space.
+The Local Planning Authority will expect large sites of 5 hectares or more to provide at least one strategic area of open space within the site.
 This will be secured through planning obligations or CIL.

-Where the Council accepts commuted sums in lieu of open space, the commuted sums will be used to provide additional open space or to improve existing open space in the locality of the development.
+Where the Local Planning Authority accepts commuted sums in lieu of open space, the commuted sums will be used to provide additional open space or to improve existing open space in the locality of the development.
 Contributions may be pooled (within pooling restrictions that apply at the time) to provide larger areas of strategic open space where a need has been identified.
 A commuted sum is only likely to be acceptable in the following circumstances:

-- (i) smaller developments of less than 0.5 ha, or where for some other reason open space requirements cannot be met within the site; - (ii) developments of dwellings for the elderly (where some compensating increase in private amenity space may be required); - (iii) in a town centre location or where it is justified by an outstanding urban design approach based on site constraints and opportunities.
+- (i) smaller developments of less than 0.5 ha, or where for some other reason open space requirements cannot be met within the site; or - (ii) developments of dwellings which are legally secured for occupation by the elderly (where some compensating increase in private amenity space may be required); or - (iii) in a town centre location or where it is justified by an outstanding urban design approach based on site constraints and opportunities.

-Two alternatives have been explored for this policy as stated in section 7.104 of the Local Plan relevant to policies DM17 to DM19.
+Two alternatives have been explored for this policy relevant to policies DM17 to DM19.
 These relate to:

-- Alternative (DM18)1: No change to the policy - Alternative (DM18)2: No policy and rely on the NPPF
+Alternative (DM18)2: No policy and rely on the NPPF